 Now some of you may not agree or believe this, but through some of the reading I have done, I learned that South Carolina is believed to be the first area where the technique of Barbequing pork was first used.
 Hence, South Carolina was the first to BBQ.
 Now for my Northern Readers, in the South when we talk about BBQ, it is always Pork that is smoked.
 To us, barbeque is a dish that is cooked a certain way, not an act of cooking or a method.

 Rodney is an acclaimed self-taught chef and also a James Beard award winner along with many other local and regional awards.
 Cooking whole hog style, his book shares some of his favorite recipes that he serves in his restaurants as well as his favorite memories.

 Just as a southern meal is not complete without bread, a cookbook library is not complete without a bread cookbook.
 This cookbook shares a lot of knowledge about bread and how to make it.
 From normal white bread to artisan bread, it is all here.

 - Pizza with Tomato and Mozzarella

 - Cinnamon Raisin Swirl Bread

 Faith, Family & Feast: Recipes to Feed Your Crew from the Grill, Garden, and Iron Skillet

 The first time I saw Cowboy Kent Rollins was on the food network.
 He was on Chopped: Grill Masters.
 I loved his humble spirit and the food he was cooking.
 Fast forward a few years and I saw him on YouTube, and he was killing it on there as well.

 Kent Rollins always is throwing down some awesome-looking southern food or cowboy cooking.
-He always has great recipes and does such a great job at explaining them.
+He always has great recipes and does a great job of explaining them.

 - Breakfast Burritos with Salsa Verde